 - 1 box brownie mix

-- 1 box vanilla pudding
+- 1 box instant vanilla pudding

-- Cool Whip (or whipped cream)
+- Cool Whip or whipped cream

 - Green food coloring

-- Chocolate, for garnish
+- Chocolate for garnish

 Instructions